Horror Show

 The Stanley Hotel - Estes Park, Colorado

-Stephen King himself was spooked by this historic hotel.You know a hotel is haunted when it was the real-life inspiration for a Stephen King book.
-The author wrote "The Shining" after staying at The Stanley Hotel in 1974 when he stayed in Room 217.
+You know a hotel is haunted when it was the real-life inspiration for a Stephen King book.
+The author wrote "The Shining" after staying at the Stanley Hotel's Room 217 in 1974.
 Since the 1970s, several reports of paranormal activity have been documented.
 The original owner of the hotel, Freelan Oscar Stanley, has been known to make appearances, as has his wife, Flora.
 Some guests theorize that the sound of music sometimes heard coming from the ballroom is Flora playing the piano.
 The two have also been seen in the Billiards Room.

-If you're up for playing ghost hunter for a night, the property also offers several rooms that are reportedly the most paranormally active.
+If you're up for playing ghost hunter for a night, the Stanley also offers several rooms that are reportedly the most paranormally active.
 There's Stephen King's famous 217 suite, as well as Rooms 401, 407, 428 and 1302.
 As these as the most requested, be sure to book well in advance.
 And don't forget to bring a camera, flashlight and cellphone.
 You know ... in case of emergency ghost sightings.

 The Stanley Hotel